vivrichards600/QATestingCaseKata/Load Tests/README.md

 ### Running the tests

 1. Open a new command prompt and CD to where the LoadTest.yml file is in the QATestingCaseKata\Load Tests repository
+2. Run the Home page test with: `artillery run LoadHomePage.yml` to test users all accessing the 'Home' page
-2. Run the tests with: `artillery run LoadTest.yml`
+2. Run the Add computer test with: `artillery run AddComputer.yml` to test adding computers on the 'Add a computer' page

 ### Load Test Information